CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Background

 \subsection{Learning Science Principles}

-The development of our two-pronged approach for creating \botname is grounded in learning science principles, which emphasize the importance of breaking down complex problems into smaller, more manageable subproblems to facilitate students' learning, often referred to as problem decomposition in computational thinking \cite{wing2006computational, shute2017demystifying}.
-Scaffolding, driven by the socio-constructivist model of learning \cite{vygotsky1978mind}, is the feedback support that a student receives when interacting with a better-informed person or, in this case, \botname, thereby facilitating learning \cite{martin2019fading, puntambekar2005toward}. \botname provides students with supports that are tailored to their current levels of understanding and are constantly monitored and adapted \cite{stone1998metaphor}.
-Optimal learning outcomes are achieved when the complexity of the task aligns appropriately with the learner's current abilities.
+The development of \fw framework for creating \botname is grounded in learning science principles, which emphasize the importance of breaking down complicated problems into smaller, more manageable subproblems to facilitate student learning.
+This strategy is often known as problem decomposition in computational thinking \cite{wing2006computational, shute2017demystifying}.
+Additionally, the socio-constructivist model of learning \cite{vygotsky1978mind} inspires the use of scaffolding in education where an educator with a broad scope of knowledge guides learners through smaller chunks of knowledge, allowing them to improve understanding of the material.
+The \fw design framework focuses on creating subproblems within the first dataset, aligning with the scaffolding learning theories and enabling \botname to guide students through the problem-solving process in a step-by-step manner.
+Furthermore, optimal learning outcomes are achieved when the complexity of the task aligns appropriately with the learner's current abilities \cite{stone1998metaphor}.
+Hence, \botname aims to provide students with supports that are tailored to their current levels of understanding during interactive conversations.

-By focusing on creating subproblems in the first dataset, our design framework aligns with these learning theories, enabling \botname to guide students through the problem-solving process in a step-by-step manner.
-This approach not only facilitates students in overcoming their learning obstacles but also encourages them to engage with progressively challenging problems, ultimately promoting a deeper understanding of the subject matter.